-- Implement BMPs for sediment and erosion control during Project construction activities (as listed above under measures for Construction); - Schedule commissioning operation of the tailrace reroute pipeline for the seasonal high-flow (June) period when background turbidity levels and sediment transport within bypassed reach of the East Fork Wallowa River is generally higher; - Operate the Project with increased instream flow releases in the bypassed reach (release 4 cfs as measured at the proposed relocated compliance gage and full powerhouse flow at the point of tailrace reroute discharge); - Conduct in-stream flow compliance monitoring in the bypassed reach; - Implement a sediment management program for forebay maintenance flushing; - Implement a turbidity monitoring plan for forebay maintenance flushing.
+- Implement BMPs for sediment and erosion control during Project construction activities (as listed above under measures for Construction); - Schedule commissioning operation of the tailrace realignment for the seasonal highflow (June) period when background turbidity levels and sediment transport within the West Fork Wallowa River is generally higher; - Release a minimum in-stream flow from the Project of 4 cfs from November through April and 5 cfs May through October into the East Fork Wallowa River as measured at the proposed relocated FERC-compliance gage, or inflow, whichever is less; - Conduct in-stream flow compliance monitoring in the bypassed reach ; - Implement a sediment management program for forebay maintenance flushing; - Implement a turbidity monitoring plan for forebay maintenance flushing. - Extend the existing 8-inch (20.3cm) PVC Royal Purple Creek diversion pipe outlet approximately 20 feet (6 m) at its point of discharge into the East Fork Wallowa River above the Project forebay to reduce erosion.